Git-me-Harish/CodSoft/README.md

+Certainly!
+I'll add your Sales Prediction project to the README file and integrate it seamlessly with the existing content.
+Here's an updated version of the README that includes your new project:

 # CodSoft 💻

-This repository contains three data science projects implemented using Python and Streamlit.
+This repository contains four data science projects implemented using Python and Streamlit.
 Each project demonstrates different aspects of machine learning and data analysis.

 ## Projects

 1. Iris Data Classification
 2. Movie Review Prediction
 3. Credit Card Fraud Detection
+4. Sales Prediction

 ## Technologies Used